Prop 8 / DOMA

 In 2009, NOM meddled in a special legislative election, part of its efforts to get a constitutional amendment reversing the state Supreme Court’s unanimous decision recognizing marriage equality.
 NOM asked its supporters to contribute in a nationwide email saying that “…best of all, NOM has the ability to protect donor identities.”
 The e-mail and subsequent complaints prompted a letter from the Iowa Ethics and Campaign Finance Board stating that state law requires disclosure of political contributions solicited for the Iowa campaign.

 Why NOM doggedly fights donor disclosure is unclear.
 It has argued that complying with campaign finance laws is burdensome and unconstitutional.
-It has also argued that gay rights advocates and their supporters will harass, intimidate, even damage property of the donors should their identities be known.
+It has also argued that LGBT rights advocates and their supporters will harass, intimidate, even damage property of the donors should their identities be known.
 Serious scrutiny of these claims has revealed only isolated incidents, questionable reports and, more often than not, legitimate acts of public criticism typical of any hard-fought campaign.

 In California, for example, the court debunked NOM’s harassment allegations, pointing out that “numerous of the acts about which [they] complain are mechanisms relied upon, both historically and lawfully, to voice dissent… This court cannot condemn those who have legally exercised their own constitutional rights in order to display their dissatisfaction with [NOM’s] cause.”
 Ultimately, vilifying the LGBT community is part of the group’s fake victimization crusade.